4rknova/xtracer/README.md

 Compilation / Installation
 --------------------------

-xtracer should be able to compile and run on any system equipped with openmp compatible c and c++ compilers.
+XTracer should be able to compile and run on any system equipped with openmp compatible c and c++ compilers.
 It has been tested without any problems under the following platforms: